RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 ## Point it to 'development.services.yml'
 #### Tell settings.local.php about development.services.yml
 You want your `settings.local.php` file to make a call to the `development.services.yml` file.
 Some things to provide a development environment are set at the php level but others can be handled in 'YML' file format.
-We call this file to make sure to do those `YML` driven things.
+We tell `settings.local.php` to use that 'YML' file by adding this.
 <br>

 `/**`<br>